What Information We Collect

 In compliance with the Privacy Shield Principles, Afi commits to resolve complaints about our collection or use of your personal information.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Afi at firstname.lastname@example.org.
 Afi has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in 3800 Howard Hughes Parkway, 11th Floor Las Vegas, NV 89169, the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 Right to access, change and delete personal information

 You have the right to access your personal information, and to limit use and disclosure of it.
 If you would like to request access to the personal information we have processed on your behalf or to limit use and disclosure of your personal information, please contact: email@example.com and provide your name, contact information and observe the required formalities under applicable law.

 U.S. Federal Trade Commission Enforcement

-Afi is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the EU-US Privacy Shield Principles and the Swiss-U.S. Privacy Shield Principles.
+Afi is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the Privacy Shield Principles.